Contents

 On 14 February the petition ‘Don’t ban flavoured e-liquids for e-cigarettes’ was started and quickly gained traction, with thousands of people signing to show their support.
 Once a petition has reached 10,000 signatures the Government will respond to it, and this petition hit the 10,000 signatures mark within two days of going live.

-The Government have now responded and unfortunately it confirms that flavour bans are on the table as something we are going to see in the future, with the first line of the response reading ‘to address the rise in youth vaping, vape flavours that appeal to children will be restricted’.
-Although they do go on to state that further consultation will take place to ensure that any regulations are mindful of how vape flavours can help support adult smokers as they quit.
+The Government responded and confirmed that flavour bans were on the table as something that would be proposed in the Tobacco and Vapes Bill, with the first line of the response reading ‘to address the rise in youth vaping, vape flavours that appeal to children will be restricted’.
+Although they did go on to state that further consultation would take place to ensure that any regulations are mindful of how vape flavours can help support adult smokers as they quit.

 The Government’s consultation – ‘Creating a smokefree generation and tackling youth vaping’ – included questions around restricting vape flavours.
 When asked whether the UK Government and devolved administrations should restrict vape flavours, 47% of respondents agreed, 51% disagreed, 2% said they don’t know.